zopefoundation/zc.zope3recipes/README.txt

 Somewhat experimental recipes for creating Zope 3 instances with distinguishing features:

-- Don't use a skeletin
+- Don't use a skeleton

 - Seprates application and instance definition